irene2mana-T3A2-2023/SakuraPantryDocs/docs/task_tracking.md

 ### Stage 2: Coding and Testing - Part B

-In Part B, we continue to adhere to the same Agile methodology used in Part A, with an emphasis in enhancing team collaboration during the coding process.
-The explanation of the task delegation methodology and the documentation of task tracking will continue from this section onwards.
+In Part B, we continue to adhere to the same Agile methodology used in Part A, with an emphasis on enhancing team collaboration during the coding process.
+The explanation of the task delegation methodology and the documentation of task tracking will continue in this section.